On the number of atoms in three-generated lattices: Basic concepts, motivation, and some related results

-\begin{problem} Is it true that $|\Ats L|\in \set{0,1,2,3}$ for every three-generated lattice $L$?
-More generally, does the pair $(|\Ats L|, |\Coats L|)$ of an arbitrary three-generated non-modular lattice (possibly, in a given class of lattices) have some nontrivial property apart from Observation~\ref{observtr}\eqref{observtra}? \end{problem}

-Note that the class $\Ngen 3$ of three-generated lattices is quite large and involved.
-For example, this class contains $2^{\aleph_0}$ many non-isomorphic members and every lattice $L$ of size $|L|$ at most $\aleph_0$ is a sublattice of a lattice in $\Ngen 3$; see Crawley and Dean~\cite[Theorem 7]{crawleydean}.
+The class $\Ngen 3$ of three-generated lattices is quite large and involved.
+For example, this class contains $2^{\aleph_0}$ many non-isomorphic members and every lattice $L$ of size at most $\aleph_0$ is a sublattice of a lattice in $\Ngen 3$; see Crawley and Dean~\cite[Theorem 7]{crawleydean}.
 As a related result, it was proved in Cz\'edli~\cite[Corollary 1.3]{czgembin3} that every finite lattice can be embedded in a \emph{finite} member of $\Ngen 3$.
-For each three-generated lattice $L$ that the author has ever seen in the literature, including Cz\'edli~\cite{czgembin3}, Davey and Rival~\cite{daveyrival}, Freese, Je\v zek, and Nation~\cite{fjn}, Gr\"atzer~\cite{gratzer}, and Poguntke~\cite{poguntke}, we have that $|\Ats L|\in\set{1,2,3}$.
-Now, from Theorem~\ref{thmmain}, we learn that $|\Ats L|=0$ is also possible.
-As opposed to the three-generated case, the literature gives some information on the numbers of atoms of four generated lattices.
-Namely, since the subspace lattice of a projective plane over a prime field is four-generated by Herrmann and Huhn~\cite{herrmannhuhn}, a four-generated modular lattice can have $p^3-1$ atoms for each prime number $p$, and it can also have $\aleph_0$ many atoms.
+However, for each three-generated lattice $L$ that the author has ever seen in the literature, including Cz\'edli~\cite{czgembin3}, Davey and Rival~\cite{daveyrival}, Freese, Je\v zek, and Nation~\cite{fjn}, Gr\"atzer~\cite{gratzer}, and Poguntke~\cite{poguntke}, we have that $|\Ats L|\in\set{1,2,3}$.
+Now, from Theorem~\ref{thmmain}\eqref{thmmaina} and Observation~\ref{observnD}, we learn that $|\Ats L|=0$ and $|\Ats L|=4$ are also possible.

-Finally, we mention a related recent result, which appeared on ResearchGate only one day before the first version of the present paper was submitted: Gr\"atzer~\cite{ggatomgener} proves that a finite \emph{planar} lattice generated by only four \emph{atoms} can be quite large.